cyberatlas/K8sCheckmate/WeeklyReports/492Report4.md

 ### Tasks

-- Alex Stevenson
+- Alex
 - John Continue to work on finalizing our mvp with the structure.
 Also start implementing colors in our terminal for output.
-- Jacob
+- Jacob Keep updated regarding future schedule changes.
+Get potential beta version ready to show with above plans finished.
 - Sean
 - Daniel will stay up-to-date on changes in 492's schedule due to circumstances and keep the team aware of them as well.
 In addition, will also modify the verification code to work as the rest of the project is produced.